Are These Things in Your Household Budget?

 Budgets are essential tools for anyone who wants to manage their money responsibly.
 A household budget is a strategic plan that determines how you’ll spend the money that comes in to your hands on a regular basis.
 But budgets have some weaknesses.
 Since most people build their budgets on a weekly or monthly basis, they often forget to plan for some expenses that come around less frequently.
 And if you encounter an expense you haven’t planned for, you may have a hard time finding the money to cover it.

 Since most people build their budgets on a weekly or monthly basis, they often forget to plan for some expenses that come around less frequently.

-The answer to this is to identify these irregular expenses when you do your budgeting, and figure out how much they’ll cost you in a year.
-Then do some math to prorate those expenses across the months or weeks in the year, and deduct that amount from your monthly or weekly budget.
+The answer to this is to identify these irregular expenses when you do your budgeting.
+Figure out how much they’ll cost you in a year.
+Then do some math to spread those expenses across the months or weeks in the year.
+Then you can deduct that amount from your monthly or weekly budget.
 Use a “set-aside” savings account to keep that money separate from your regular checking so that you don’t accidentally spend it.